nikhil-pillare/GULMOHAR-flower_shop/README.md

 ![paymentOTP](https://user-images.githubusercontent.com/113030961/229378132-d3be3a52-54c9-41df-a251-b383476e2605.JPG)

-[Sign-up](/SignUp.html) : A page where the customer can create a new account for fast, seamless product purchases.
+[Sign-up](/SignUp.html) Made By 👨‍💼(Aditya Choudhary) : A page where the customer can create a new account for fast, seamless product purchases.

 ![SignUp](https://user-images.githubusercontent.com/113030961/229378273-2d6164e0-cc47-4692-b700-4f275f707a9b.JPG)

-[Sign-In](SignIn.html): A page where existing users can sign in so that their experience is uninterrupted.
+[Sign-In](SignIn.html) Made By 👨‍💼(Aditya Choudhary) : A page where existing users can sign in so that their experience is uninterrupted.

 ![SignIn](https://user-images.githubusercontent.com/113030961/229378411-e38b3230-d483-4e76-8cb9-b5af89b75f55.JPG)

-[Admin](/admin.html): A page with all the control of the products displayed on the website and the User of the site.
+[Admin](/admin.html) Made By 👨‍💼(Karan Jawar) : A page with all the control of the products displayed on the website and the User of the site.

 ![adminDash](https://user-images.githubusercontent.com/113030961/229378973-c0deec98-e451-4f7f-883a-cda4a16aef3d.JPG)